Weapemeoc

-The Weapemeoc Indians were a small Native American tribe from northeastern North Carolina.
+The Weapemeoc were a small Aboriginal American (Otis T. Mason 1889) / Native American Algonquian speaking tribe from northeastern North Carolina.
 They lived on the north shore of Albemarle Sound. that was first noted in literature in 1585/1586.
 At that time, they approximately had 700 to 800 people.
 They had a maritime culture.
-However, their cultural changed rapidly as European settlers introduced diseases and ultimately forced from their lands by 1780.
+However, their culture changed rapidly as European settlers introduced diseases and ultimately forced them from their lands by 1780.
+There are descendants of the Weapemeoc that still exist today.

 Etymology

 The original meaning of Weapemeoc has been translated as "where shelter from the wind is sought".
 Swanton suggested it translated as "People of the First Light," or "People of the Dawn Land," similar to Wabanaki or Wampanoag.
 The tribe was also commonly referred to as Yeopim as a shortened alternative.
-It is predicted that this alternative name was the outcome of settlers attempting to pronounce the tribe's name.
-There were also many subdivisions of the tribe each with their own individual names.
+This alternative name may have been created by settlers mispronouncing the tribe's name.
+Many subdivisions, each individually named, comprised the tribe.

-Pre-Colonial History
+Pre-colonial history

-The first recording of the Weapemeoc Indians was in 1585.
-During this time, they were said to have approximately 700 to 800 people.
+The first written record of the Weapemeoc Indians was in 1585.
+During this time, they had approximately 700 to 800 people.
 Throughout their existence, they migrated across various North Carolinian counties such as Currituck, Pasquotank and Perquimans and Chowan.
 Despite their existence only first being noted in 1585, accounts shared by members of the Weapemeoc tribe have enabled historians to reconstruct their history.
-In 1550, the Weapemeoc Indian tribes were at peace with surroundings tribes and alliances were common.
+In 1550, the Weapemeoc Indian tribes were at peace with surrounding tribes and alliances were common.
 From 1585 to 1586, a map was drawn of Weapemeoc territory along the coastline and rivers.
 In 1607, the James River area became the battleground between the Weapemeoc Nation, the Powhatan Confederacy and tributary nations.

 In 1622, battles continued between neighboring tribes and English settlers.
 This eventually became known as the Indian Massacre of 1622.
 Three years later in 1625, a smallpox and measles outbreak killed many Native Indians who did not have natural immunity to such illnesses.
 In 1650, European presence increased as more and more settlers arrived in North Carolina.
 With such large numbers of men arriving, the male to female ratio in the Albemarle region of North Carolina was close to 8 to 1.
 In 1670, British men began marrying local Native American women.
 This encouraged the exchange of cultures and prompted negotiations to end the constant battles.
 During negotiations the battles continued and as a result the tribe's population dramatically decrease.
 By 1700, the Weapemeoc population was thought to only have been 200 people large.

-The tribe was completely surrounded by European settlers and peace did not continue.
+The tribe was surrounded by European settlers and peace did not continue.
 Many tribal members of the tribe moved to Indiantown.